Joanna

 Joanna is a resilient, quietly powerful woman, who has a strong sense of justice and inclusiveness, as she reflects on her life, she considers that these traits may be in her DNA.

-which maybe is in her DNA, “Sometimes you stop and look back at your life, and think, maybe you are doing some of the things your parents did.
+“Sometimes you stop and look back at your life, and think, maybe you are doing some of the things your parents did.
 The impact of helping people and how community is so important – but in life, as it evolved for me, it wasn’t really a conscious thing.
 I think my parents lead by example more than anything else.

 They were highly educated and well read people who loved history, the arts and literature.
 We had every book you could imagine in the house which was a virtual library.
-Books had the ability to transport me to other worlds, I realised that at a very early age”.
+Books had the ability to transport me to other worlds, I realised that at a very early age.”

+Her parents instilled a strong work ethic into her at a young age and showed the importance of community, acceptance and inclusion.
 In one sense her parents were not traditional migrants from rural backgrounds, as many were in the 40s and 50s at the height of the migration surge to Australia.
 Joanna’s father came from an affluent academic family originally from Ottoman Turkey, but who were forced to relocate to Athens in 1922 during the Greco - Turkish conflicts.

 Eventually at the war’s end, John Tsalikis migrated to Australia where he met Joanna’s mother Ireni (Rene).
 She had arrived in Australia as a small child from the island of Chios and with her parents ran one of the first continental bakeries in Adelaide.
 Sadly, like many young migrant children at that time, she was forced to leave school at barely 11 to help run the office and take the orders, Joanna says,